-Source :
+Source : JICA Study Team

-*Bulacan Provincial Assessors and City Assessors of Malolos, Meycauayan, and Valenzuela (2008-2015)
+a Bulacan Provincial Assessors and City Assessors of Malolos, Meycauayan, and Valenzuela (2008-2015)

-**Development Bank of the Philippines Credit & Appraisal Management (DBP CAM), 2017
+b Development Bank of the Philippines Credit & Appraisal Management (DBP CAM), 2017

-***BIR Department Order for Land/Real Estate Zonal Value.
+c BIR Department Order for Land/Real Estate Zonal Value.

-Note: No declared agricultural land.

 The estimated replacement cost of affected private lands was based on land use.
 The value per sqm of land varies based on land use with agricultural land having the lowest value while commercial use has the highest value except in Malolos and Marilao where industrial land has the highest value.

 The affected lands which are subject to compensation payment to their owners were multiplied by the prevailing land value in each of the different affected LGUs.
-Compensation for residential land use amounted to ______ and represents ____% of the total land compensation while agricultural use amounted to only ___ and represents ___% of the total land compensation.
+Compensation for residential land use amounted to PhP72,443,740 and represents 59% of the total land compensation while agricultural use amounted to only PhP4,295,500 and represents 3.5% of the total land compensation.
 The breakdown by land use and by LGU for the estimated replacement cost of Private Lands is shown in Table 12.1-3.
 Note: Values and percentages to be computed based on the result of the as built survey and categorization of land use using parcellary survey maps and Municipal/City Land Use Plan.

+Table 12.1-3 Estimated Current Market Value of Private Lands